heather7283/cclip/README.md

 - Preserves clipboard content byte-to-byte (doesn't insert extra newlines, strip whitespace, etc)
 - Supports text, images, and any other MIME type, really
 - Lets you add custom tags to clipboard entries
-- Blazingly fa.. oh nvm I can't say that, it's written in C

-## Installation
-[Releases](https://github.com/heather7283/cclip/releases) page provides statically linked binaries for x86_64.
-You can download them and put them somewhere in your PATH.
-If you want to build cclip yourself, continue reading.

 ## Building
 > [!NOTE]